quantumghent/quantumghent.github.io/_pages/bec.md

 <figcaption> Testing the optics table in our brand new lab: "Habemus interference".

 <img src="{{ site.url }}{{ site.baseurl }}/images/bec/RuBeCi.png" style="width:60%;float.right">
 <figcaption> Coldquanta's RuBeCi, which will be the heart of our set-up.
-The final atom cloud will be trapped $$\sim 0.1 mm$$ below the atom chip that seals off of the upper vacuum chamber.
+The final atom cloud will be trapped $$\sim 0.1 mm$$ below the atom chip that seals off the upper vacuum chamber.